Demographics of Thailand: Religion

-People with disabilities

-According to Thailand's Social Development and Human Security Ministry, about 1.6 million Thais have some form of disability.
-That amounts to 2.4 percent of the population of 68 million.
-About half, 48 percent, are physically handicapped.
-Other disabilities include: hearing loss, 18 percent; visual impairment, 11 percent; mental disorder, seven percent; intellectually challenged, seven percent; autism, 0.54 percent.

-Expatriates
+Migration

+Immigration

 The largest foreign community are the Burmese, followed by the Cambodians and Laotians.

 As of March 2018, Thai government data showed that over 770,900 Cambodian migrants, meaning five percent of the total population of Cambodia, currently live in Thailand.
 Some NGOs estimate that the actual number may be up to one million.

 Laotians are particularly numerous considering the small size of Laos' population, about seven million, due to the lack of a language barrier.
-The Chinese expatriate employee population in Thailand, mostly Bangkok, has doubled from 2011-2016, making it the largest foreign community in Thailand not originating in a neighbouring country.
+The Chinese expatriate employee population in Thailand, mostly Bangkok, has doubled from 2011 to 2016, making it the largest foreign community in Thailand not originating in a neighbouring country.
 Chinese hold 13.3 percent of all work permits issued in Thailand, an increase of almost one-fifth since 2015.
 Japanese expats are on the decline, and now rank sixth, behind Chinese and British.
-One in every four foreigners working in Thailand formerly were Japanese, and the figure has now dropped slightly to 22.8 percent of the foreign workforce as of late-2016.
+One in every four foreigners working in Thailand formerly were Japanese, and the figure has now dropped slightly to 22.8 percent of the foreign workforce as of late 2016.

 Foreign residents in Thailand, according to the 2010 Census.
 It was found that there were 2,581,141 of foreign origins, composing around 3.87 percent of Thailand's population.
 Migrants from Cambodia, Laos and Myanmar, the most prevalent, accounted for 1.8 million foreigners.

 Research by Kasikorn Bank estimated that in 2016, there were 68,300 foreigners over 50 years old—the minimum age for a retirement visa—holding long-stay visas living in Thailand, a 9% increase over the preceding two years.
 In 2018, Thailand issued almost 80,000 retirement visas, an increase of 30% from 2014, with Britons accounting for the majority of the new visas.

 In 2010 there were 27,357 Westerners living in the northeastern region, 90 percent living with Thai spouses, according to research by the College of Population Studies at Chulalongkorn University in 2017.